revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-Components of ADO.NET Components are designed for data manipulation and faster data access.
-Connection, Command, DataReader, DataAdapter, DataSet, and DataView are the components of ADO.NET that are used to perform database operations.
+Components of ADO.NET Components are designed for data manipulation and faster data access.Connection, Command, DataReader, DataAdapter, DataSet, and DataView are the components of ADO.NET that are used to perform database operations.

 </blockquote>